What is Diversity Management?

 Diversity Management is a branch of Human Resources Management.
 It adopts specific actions and strategies to promote diversity in the workplace and to benefit from the creation of a diverse workforce.
 These include hiring employees from all backgrounds, with unique individual characteristics, attitudes and skills.

-According to The Global Diversity Report carried out by Oxford Economics, in the US, both gender and ethnic diversity decrease sharply at the managerial level: of the 1.5 million chief executives in the US, just one-quarter are women and only one in 10 are ethnic minorities.
+According to The Global Diversity Report carried out by Oxford Economics, in the US, both gender and ethnic diversity decrease sharply at the managerial level: of the 1.5 million chief executives in the US, just one-quarter are women, and only one in 10 are ethnic minorities.
 Nevertheless, the truth is that Diversity Management regards many other issues, not only the misrepresentation of minorities at the management level.
-However, this example shows that the companies’ organization do not sufficiently reflect the heterogeneity of our society.
+However, this example shows that the companies’ organisation does not sufficiently reflect our society’s heterogeneity.

 Our society is changing, but “the face of power doesn’t change,” said journalist and brand strategist Arwa Mahdawi.
 “The boardroom and management still look the same,” Mahdawi stated.

 Diversity Management begins already with the recruiting process.
-It is easy to identify the reason for discrimination when people with disabilities, different beliefs, sexual orientation and from a different ethnic background are underrepresented within the companies’ staff.
+It is easy to identify the reason for discrimination when people with disabilities, different beliefs, sexual orientations and from different ethnic backgrounds are underrepresented within the companies’ staff.

 Often, applications from candidates of a certain age also quickly end up on the rejected applicants pile.
-Therefore, by implementing Diversity Management Strategies, companies can make sure they are recognizing the true potential of a candidate and to hire the most suitable and skilled one.
+Therefore, by implementing Diversity Management Strategies, companies can make sure they recognise a candidate’s true potential and hire the most suitable and skilled one.